johanthoren/bibcal/README.md

 Note to Windows users: double clicking bibcal.exe will do nothing useful.

-Running bibcal without any options or arguments will print a brief summary of the current biblical date.
+Running bibcal without any options or arguments will print a list of feast days in the current gregorian year.
+Adding a year as an argument will print the feast days of that year.

+Running bibcal with the option `-t` will print a long summary of the current biblical date.

-If you want to see the biblical date of a specific gregorian date, then add arguments at the end of the command representing year, month, day, hour, minute, and second.
+If you want to see the biblical date of a specific gregorian date, then add arguments at the end of the command representing year, month, day, hour, minute, and second (at least 3 positions).

 Example:
 ``` sh